arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 </div>
 <figcaption> Figure #4.
 Orthographic view volume.
 The eye is the blue dot at the origin. </figcaption>
 </figure>
-Since both volumes are the same shape, with different dimensions and centers, an affine map converts the orthographic volume to the canonical volume.
-Specifically, the map <u>translates</u> the orthographic view center to the origin, then <u>scales</u> all the axises so the box dimension are uniform and side length is 2.
-For some frameworks like Vulkan the camera in the target coordinate system looks down the positive $z$-axis.
-Therefore, the projection must also flip the $z-$axis.
+Since both volumes are the same shape with different dimensions and centers, an affine map takes the orthographic volume bijectivily to the canonical volume.
+Specifically, there is an affine map $O_{proj}$ which <u>translates</u> the orthographic view center to the origin and <u>scales</u> all the axises so the cuboid dimensions are all length 2.
+For some frameworks like OpenGL and Vulkan the camera in the target coordinate system looks down the positive $z$-axis; therefore, $O_{proj}$ must also flip the $z-$axis.

 $$
 \begin{align}